jshidalgo1/PVLMatchPrediction/PROJECT_REFERENCE.md

 ## Project Overview

 This project analyzes Philippine Volleyball League (PVL) match data using machine learning to predict match outcomes and simulate tournament results.
 It processes XML match files, extracts features, trains models, and simulates tournament progression.
+The codebase now includes a time-aware, calibrated pipeline with ELO features and an optional stacked meta-learner, alongside the original random-split baseline pipeline.

 ---